Sognefjord Day Trip: Discovering Norway by Train, Bus and Ferry

 Past the falls, the train climbed up the mountain at impressively steep grades until we reached the anticlimactic city of Flam.
 Honestly at first sight, it was barely more than a train station and a few stores in the middle of nowhere on the shores of a lake.
 Where were the quaint buildings, the goat herders and the Viking granddads with snowflake knits?
 Between you and I, I suspect the locals hid the actual village somewhere else.
 But that’s ok, we did find Flam’s charming side later.

 As it rained quite heavily, most of the tourists took shelter in the best tourist trap within 100 yards – the souvenir shop at the train station.
 I’ll say, it was tempting.

-Waterfall hike in Flam
+Sognefjord Day Trip: Waterfall Hike in Flam

 The rain had eased off and the path looked straightforward.
 In hindsight, getting out was the best thing we could do with our free time.
 The crisp mountain air filled our lungs as soon as we reached the narrow countryside road leading to the falls, past apple orchards, green fields and tidy painted red farms.